List of Farid Gabteni’s quotes

 The idea of doing evil tears me apart, the need to do Good attracts me, the feeling of hatred makes me sick, that of Love inspires me.
 (Farid Gabteni)

-ΣÂshûrâ’ is a celebration for some, during which one rejoices; it is a period of mourning for others, during which people flagellate themselves.
+Âshûrâ’ is for some a day of celebration, during which they rejoice; for others, a day of mourning, during which self-flagellation takes place.
 It should be neither a festivity nor a mortification by flagellation.
-Muslim historians, without exception, tell that the last and beloved grandson of the Prophet, Al-Ḥussayn, was killed and beheaded by so-called Muslims on the day of ‘Σâshûrâ’ (01/10/61 H/10-10-680 G).
-Who can thus claim Muhammad’s community and rejoice on that day?
-How can one also allow mortification by flagellation, while Islâm entirely rejects this process?
-This day should be a time of contemplation and thought about our history – both of yesterday and today – to make us look towards tomorrow.
+Muslim historians, without exception, relate that the Prophet’s last and beloved grandson, A l-Ḥusayn, was killed and beheaded by so-called Muslims on the day of ‘âshûrâ’ (10-01-61 H / 10-10-680 G).
+Who, then, can claim membership in the community of Muhammad and rejoice on that day?
+And how can one engage in such self-mortification by flagellation when Islâm entirely rejects this practice?
+This day should rather serve as a moment of contemplation and reflection on our history—of yesterday and today—in order to optimize ourselves for tomorrow.
 (Farid Gabteni)

 Keep a clear conscience, throughout your life and until the hour of your death; to fall asleep in peace and wake up in The Peace.
 (Farid Gabteni)